Veterinary drug experimental studies

 Veterinary drug manufacturers or researchers often seek protocol reviews when they want an in-depth review of the study design to support a future regulatory submission for market authorization in Canada.
 This includes studies that may take place in another country.

-For more information, contact us by email at vdd.skmd.so-dgps.dmv.cp@hc-sc.gc.ca.
+For more information, contact us by email at: vdd.skmd.so-dgps.dmv.cp@hc-sc.gc.ca

 Other oversight mechanisms

-For other important guidelines, standards and requirements for studies in Canada that use animals, please refer to the following:
+For other important guidelines, standards and requirements for studies in Canada that use animals, refer to the following:

 - Good clinical practice - Guideline 9 (VICH)